OpenGL Resources

 Update June 26 2019

-Notes about VS 2017 are included here.
-History is for earlier versions and has been collapsed for convenience.
+Notes about VS 2017 are included in the collapsed section below for convenience.

-TIP: VISUAL STUDIOS 2017 – you must select to install C++ support.
+TIP: since VISUAL STUDIO 2017 – you must select to install C++ support.
+VS 2022 this is still true.

-This is also true of VS2019 which I am currently testing.
-Be sure to match versions of what we are using for file compatibility.
+Be sure to match version of what we are using for file compatibility.
 Installing is easy!

-Using OpenGL you must do the following in Visual Studio 2017 or in Visual Studio 2019.
+Using OpenGL you must do the following in Visual Studio 2022. (same procedure since 2017)

 Steps are: